therealabhishek/IndustrySafetyDetection_YoloV7_WebApp_Deployment/README.md

 - While building our solution, we shall be using the YoloV7 Object Detection algorithm and will use MAP as the metric to detect the model performance.

--The objects that will will use to detect are: HELMETS, GOGGLES, SAFETY JACKET, HAND GLOVES, SAFETY SHOES.
+- The objects that will will use to detect are: HELMETS, GOGGLES, SAFETY JACKET, HAND GLOVES, SAFETY SHOES.